ChiriacAlina/AboutMe/README.md

 I’m looking to collaborate on Software Testing opportunities.

-In order to develop myself I did/do online QA courses, where I learned about agile, manual testing, API testing using Postman, writing bug reports in Jira & test cases, automation testing using CypressJS and automation testing with Selenium (ongoing).
+In order to develop myself I did online QA courses, where I learned about agile, manual testing, API testing using Postman, writing bug reports in Jira & test cases, automation testing using CypressJS and automation testing with Selenium (with Java).

 I'm always willing to learn new things and discover new pasions.
 I consider myself optimistic, curious, organised, responsable, serious, and I have a strong desire to learn new things.